 Please find enclosed a copy of the records located in response to your request.
-These records are provided to you in their entirety.
-17 (Disclosure harmful to the financial or economic interests of a public body) and 22 (Disclosure harmful to personal privacy) of FOIPPA.
+Some information has been withheld pursuant to section(s) 17 (Disclosure harmful to the financial or economic interests of a public body) and 22 (Disclosure harmful to personal privacy), of FOIPPA.
+A copy of this section of FOIPPA is provided for your reference.